Richard Wigglesworth (rugby union): Playing career

-Wigglesworth joined the coaching team at Ealing Trailfinders in 2019 as Attack Coach, combining this part time role with his playing commitments at Saracens.
-Following his transfer to Leicester Tigers in November 2020.
-Ahead of the 2021–22 season, he took up the Attack Coach role in addition to remaining as an active and key player in the premiership winning squad.

-With the release of both Steve Borthwick and Kevin Sinfield from Leicester he was promoted to interim head coach and immediately retired as a player.

-In the early 2000s, while being a professional player, Wigglesworth was part of the coaching team at amateur club Ormskirk RUFC, sharing his tactical knowledge and his experiences with the youth teams.

-International career
+International

 Wigglesworth was called up to the England squad for the 2008 Six Nations Championship.
 He was selected for the England Saxons and the training squad for the 2007 Rugby World Cup.

 Wigglesworth was named in the starting line-up for England in the 2008 RBS Six Nations Championship match against France in Paris.
 Sale coach Philippe Saint-Andre said he is confident that England newcomer Wigglesworth has the mentality required for international rugby.
 On 23 February 2008, he scored a 79th minute try to help England to a 24–13 win in Paris.